 The SBHC Model

-SBHCs have existed in Oregon since 1986 and succeed through unique public-private partnerships between the Oregon Public Health Division, school districts, county public health departments, public and private practitioners, parents, students, and community members.
+SBHCs have existed in Oregon since 1986.
+They succeed through public-private partnerships among the Oregon Public Health Division, school districts, local public health authorities, health care providers, parents, students, and community members.

 Goals of SBHCs

 - Improve access to affordable quality primary care and mental health services for school-aged youth

 - Provide patient-centered care for all students, regardless of insurance status